 - pursue any historical activity that the members may desire from time to time

-- what personal data the Club collects from (i) its members, (ii) people ordering Club publications and (iii) people interviewed as part of the Club’s oral history programme
+- what personal data the Club collects from (i) its members, (ii) people ordering Club publications or guest links to Zoom meetings and (iii) people interviewed as part of the Club’s oral history programme

 - the personal data held by the Club on booked and prospective speakers at its monthly meetings